tankunsheng/bickup/README.md

 # Bickup

 Bickup is a job posting and fulfilment platform where users posts job requests to be fulfilled by service providers.

 We use Bickup as an example of one such service which provides bicycles transportation services.
 However, this can be easily generalised to serve other kinds of services.

-1. User submit job requests
+1. User submit job requests with the invocation of Submit Job Lambda
+   - Lambda writes a record into Dynamo Table and triggers a stream event
-2. Job alerts into telegram chat
+2. Job alerts new job into telegram chat where all drivers are in
+   - Jobs stream lambda gets called by Dynamo Table's stream event source
+   - Lambda gets bot token from Secrets Manager in order to send messages
 3. Driver views details of job and accepts job (requires provider login)
+   - Drivers required to register and login on Cognito Hosted UI
+   - Cognito redirects and issues token
+   - Accept job API is secured by APIG Cognito Authorizer (requires token)
 4. Requester contact information revealed
 5. Arrangement occur outside of platform
 6. Driver marks job as completed

 ## Architecture